EzeOnoky/Project-Base-Learning-9/README.md

 ![PJ9_4](https://github.com/EzeOnoky/Project-Base-Learning-9/assets/122687798/9fcdfcc1-89f6-4b18-89cf-89d1df5a50dc)

 - Once plugins installation is done – create an admin user and you will get your Jenkins server address.
+The plugin installation is helps extend the functionality of the JENKINS

 - The installation is completed!